dani0l/video-dl-ios/README.md

 	make all
 	```

-The you can open the Xcode project and test it in the simulator.
+Then you can open the Xcode project and test it in the simulator.

 # Updating youtube-dl